Sushantshah222/Internship-Group-BIM/readme.md

 # Internship home assignment for Group G
 This repo represents the assignment done by interns of Pi innovations (Group G).

-To submit the Python aassignment by forking this repository and pushing the individual student's code(filename.html) into a branch created with their own name, follow these steps:
+To submit the Web Development aassignment by forking this repository and pushing the individual student's code(Assignment_1_YourName.html) into a branch created with their own name, follow these steps:

 1. Fork this repository by clicking on the "Fork" button at the top right corner of the repository page.
 This will create a copy of the repository under your GitHub account.